commadelimited/autoComplete.js/readme.md

 ## Usage & Documentation

 	$("#searchField").autocomplete({
 		target: $('#suggestions'), // the listview to receive results
 		source: 'data.cfc?method=search&returnformat=json', // URL return JSON data
 		link: 'testing.cfm?term=', // link to be attached to each result
 		minLength: 0 // minimum length of search string
 	});

+AutoComplete.js can read data in one of two ways: simple or complex.
+Simple data should be returned from the source in the following format:

+	[
+		"Maine",
+		"Maryland",
+		"Massachusetts"
+	]

+Causing the resulting code to look like this: `<a href="testing.cfm?term=Maine">Maine</a>`

+Complex data allows the developer to specify which value goes where.
+AutoComplete.js requires data to be returned in a specific format:

+	[
+		{
+			value: "22",
+			label: "Maine"
+		},
+		{
+			value: "23",
+			label: "Maryland"
+		},
+		{
+			value: "24",
+			label: "Massachusetts"
+		}
+	]

+Causing the resulting code to look like this: `<a href="testing.cfm?term=22">Maine</a>`

 ## Contributing